mxdavis/js-ajax-ajax-and-callbacks-readme-v-000/README.md

 ## API Basics

-Underneath the hood of all those gems, a request as been made to the API (to a specific url) and then the app responds to that request with JSON.
+Underneath the hood of all those gems, a request as been made to the API (to a specific url) and then the app responds to that request with the data.

-define JSON - show an example of JSON - how to access data in JSON just like arrays and hashes

 use postman chrome extension or app?? to make API request to demonstrate getting back JSON and manipulating it (screenshots) from the Github API